Escartin85/TestDotfive/QuestionsTest.md

 To save SQL statements to re use it.
 Like to have a repository of query code inside our database.

 ## 12. When is it inadvisable to rely upon ORM?
+I don't know, I'm not sure.
+ORM is used to map tables structures into objects, to handle database data as objects.
+To facilitate searching and filtering of data, with object-oriented programming.
+So, logically, it would be inadvisable to trust when it will not be necessary to map the tables of a database into objects.
+I suppose this would be when trying to map a large data of tables, it would not be advisable to rely on ORM.
+Because maybe it slows down the process, or saturates the memory when it comes to mapping a large amount of data.
+So it would be more optimized to search and filter data through a direct SQL statement to the database.

 ## 13. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.